ReactiveX/RxPY/docs/migration.rst

 You are encouraged to provide independent implementations as separate packages so that they can be shared by the community.

-List of community projects supporting backpressure can be found in :ref:`additional_readings`.
+List of community projects supporting backpressure can be found in :ref:`additional_reading`.

 Time Is In Seconds
 ------------------